 Because visual schedule is very helpful, I started to search the internet for such cards, based on Aron's kindergarten teachers' and psychologists' recommendation.
 And I couldn't find any consistent, high-quality stuff.
 None.
 Nowhere.
 Maybe I didn't look hard enough, maybe I'm just too picky, I don't know.
 But I think these kids, who are especially sensitive to art and visuals in general deserve something better.
 Nothing's wrong with stick figures, I know they work fine as well.
 But I think I have to use my ability to give something better to these kids, including my son.

 I've been struggling to find a good solution to draw different schedule cards quickly, still in a consistent way, that both Aron and me liked.
 It pretty much seems that I've found it when I started to paint the Emotiblots.
 Aron loves them, I love creating them, and as a plus, Hanna, my four years old daughter, loves them too.

 I decided to paint these cards, similar to the so called "Picture Exchange Communication System" cards for my kids to help them expressing their feelings and also with their daily schedule.
 You can also try them with your kid(s), even if they don't have any developmental problems.
 I think they are useful for all of them.
-The first 21 Emotiblots are about emotions and feelings.
-After this I'll continue with painting the schedule cards.
-They will also be available here.
 Please let me know if you have any questions or ideas, and please share this so it can reach parents with children on the spectrum.
 You can follow the process on Instagram or Facebook.
 You can download the cards here.
 A kártyák itt tölthetők le.